 Speaking of omelettes, you also need one of these:

 These unique rectangular shaped pans are essential for your breakfast routine.
+These pans make the perfect shape tamagoyaki as seen in restaurants.
 Being frying pans, they come in a range of sizes and materials, from single serving to family size, non-stick to copper.
 I prefer the non-stick smaller ones, as shown above, they don’t break the bank, are easy to wash, and make the perfectly sized omelette.
 Unless you are feeding a family of 8, get the smaller one, it is sufficient.

 Plan on spending between 1000 Yen to 4000 Yen depending on the brand and quality.
 Unless you go for the copper ones, those will set you back anywhere from 5000 Yen and beyond.
 Find them at cookery shops, department stores, or home centres.